 In its most simple form, continuation patterns explain how stocks move during countertrend moves.
-We all know stocks cannot go straight up or straight down, they move in the primary direction and then retrace in the opposite direction before continuing.
-These little retracements are continuation patterns.
+We all know stocks cannot go straight up or straight down; they move in the primary direction and then retrace in the opposite direction before continuing.
+These minor retracements are continuation patterns.

-Again, these three patterns are so similar you can almost interchange them, but we're going to look at each of them individually so you can get a better sense for each.
+Even though these three patterns are almost interchangeable, we will cover each of them individually so you can get a better sense of the subtle differences.

-In the image above, you can see how this small pattern is only a few days in size.
-It is moving counter to the main trend, and yet it does not have enough bearishness to allow the bears to gain full control of the trade.
+You can see how this small pattern is only a few days in size in the image above.
+It is moving counter to the primary trend, and yet it does not have enough bearishness to allow the bears to gain complete control of the trade.

 To qualify as a flag pattern, the preceding trend should have been a pretty strong move.
 Usually, this pattern follows several days of strong bullish candlesticks.

-Next, you will notice the small countertrend selling within a very small trading range.
+Next, you will notice the small countertrend selling within a minimal trading range.
 You can draw two short-term support & resistance lines, and they will both be to the downside.
 Typically, this short retracement will last until it gets to the previous support area.

-If you look at the image above, you can imagine a flag flying from a flag pole; this is where the name "flag" comes from.
+If you look at the image above, imagine a flag flying from a flagpole; this is where the name "flag" comes from.

-We refer to little patterns like this as small corrections or a pullback.
-They are small countertrend moves which stop the current progress for the moment but eventually lead to a continuation of the trend.
-The technical term is retracement.
+We refer to little patterns like this as minor corrections or a pullback.
+They are small countertrend moves that stop the current progress for the moment but eventually lead to a continuation of the trend.
+The technical term is a retracement.

-If you already own this stock, you can take the flag as a probable signal that this trade is going to continue.
-A lot of people end up selling out, right at the bottom as they fear the selling will continue, and they want to preserve their capital.
+If you already own this stock, you can take the flag as a probable signal that this trade will continue.
+Many people end up selling out, right at the bottom, as they fear the selling will continue, and they want to preserve their capital.
 In reality, they are selling about the time they should be buying.

 The next type of continuation pattern is what we call a stair-step pattern.
 Like the flag, the stair-step is going to occur after a sharp trend to the upside.
 For example, the stock will trade sideways for a few days and then surge to the upside.
 The result is an image that looks like a stair-step.

-Like all of these patterns, the stair-step is just a retracement as part of a larger trend.
-They are counter-trend swings which move against the main trend and are exceedingly difficult to trade as they offer the counter-trend trader very little profit opportunity.
+Like all of these patterns, the stair-step is just a retracement as part of a more significant trend.
+They are countertrend swings that move against the primary trend and are exceedingly difficult to trade as they offer the countertrend trader minimal profit opportunity.

 However, where they shine is in anticipating a continuation of the previous trend.
 Stair-step patterns are very good at anticipating a continuation of the previous trend.
-Notice in the image above, the stair-step was just a short-term resting spot while the stock would continue trading to new highs.
+Notice in the image above that the stair-step was just a short-term resting spot while the stock continued trading to new highs.

 The final pattern is the pennant.
 This is one of the most popular and well-known patterns.
-It is a flag pattern which has the support and resistance collapsing in on itself.
+It is a flag pattern that has the support and resistance collapsing in on itself.

 Like the flag pattern, the pennant is a great continuation pattern.
 You can enter it on the pullback or, ideally, enter on a breakout as a continuation of the trend.